mox692/tokio/proposal.en.md

-This proposal aims to serve as a starting point for discussion and may be revised as the conversation evolves.
+This proposal aims to serve as a starting point for discussion and may be revised in the future.

 # Summary

 * This proposal suggests adding support for `io_uring` in Tokio's file API on Linux.
-* Initially, the focus is on transparently replacing the backend of the existing file API.
+* Initially, the goal is to transparently replace the file API backend with io_uring from a thread pool.
 Advanced features such as registered fds or registered buffers will be addressed in separate RFCs.
 * The application of io_uring to network I/O is outside the scope of this RFC.
 * The implementation will happen incrementally.